AekarinOngart/Portfolio_Mon/content/featured/Webapp/index.md

   - ASP.NET
 ---

 Open source can be developed further Not subject to copyright in various designs, the system will be like Grab Food, Line Man, Food Panda, Uber with food delivery.
-By using this application or website as an intermediary, the website uses Blackkend as [ASP.NET Core MVC](https://dotnet.microsoft.com/download/dotnet/6.0) and Frontend as [HTML, CSS, JavaScript, Ajax, REST API.](https://www.w3schools.com/)
+By using this application or website as an intermediary.